Hosting a party can be stressful at the best of times, but what about when it is your own child’s?

 I have compiled the ultimate list of other ways to mark this special day!

 10 Alternative Ways To Celebrate A First Birthday Without A Party

 A Trip To The Zoo

-There isn’t a better way to introduce your little one to nature at its finest than to visit a special trip to the zoo or a local farm.
+There isn’t a better way to introduce your little one to nature than to visit a zoo or a local farm.

-At one year old, they are really learning about their environment and all around them, so animals are the perfect introduction to their world.
+They are learning about their environment at one year old.
+Animals are the perfect introduction to their world.

 A Day At The Beach

 If you are fortunate enough to live near the coast, a day at the beach would be fun for all.
 You might think it sounds like any other day, but you could make it extra special by taking some fun games with you.

 Bubble wands are fantastic fun, as are cute pop-up tents that you can take shelter in if it is a little cold or windy.